PlasmaPy/PlasmaPy/docs/ad/index.rst

 #.
 Quick viewing of analyzed data with default plotting routines.
 #.
 Fully defining the physical parameters of a diagnostic with purposely
-   designed Probe classes that are integrated into the analysis workflow.
+   designed `Probe` classes that are integrated into the analysis workflow.
 #.
-Adding GUI's to the analysis workflow via notebook widgets.
+Adding graphical user interfaces (GUIs) to the analysis workflow via notebook widgets.

 ----